Ohio SPJ Awards – 2018

-COLUMBUS –Winners in the Ohio’s Best Journalism Contest, sponsored by the Cincinnati, Cleveland and Columbus Society of Professional Journalists (SPJ) chapters statewide, were honored Aug.
-27, 2016 at a banquet held at The Boat House Restaurant at Confluence Park.
+COLUMBUS – Ohio’s Best Journalism Contest, sponsored by the Cincinnati, Cleveland and Columbus Society of Professional Journalists (SPJ) chapters statewide, announced its 2018 awards.
+There were 308 awards announced out of 645 entries submitted.

 The categories include large circulation print (75,000 or greater), small circulation print (fewer than 75,000), radio, television, digital media, trade organizations, freelance and college.
 Click here for a full list of categories.